coolirisroto/gulf-test/README.md

 # Gulf Test StarWars API

-This project was created for the technical test of the Gulf of Mexico.
+This project was created for the technical test of Gulf Mexico.

 ## Getting Started